 The Mosaic program is made up of four primary components.
-Each of these works in concert with the other to provide a comprehensive program.
-These components include (1) A credit bearing course with a fully established curriculum with a letter grade attached, (2) Coaching, (3) Peer/Professional Mentoring, and (4) Supervised Study Hours.
+Each of these works in concert with the others to provide a comprehensive program.
+These components include (1) A credit-bearing course with a fully established curriculum with a letter grade attached, (2) Coaching, (3) Peer/Professional Mentoring, and (4) Supervised Study Hours.

 Credit Bearing Curriculum